nhoizey/nicolas-hoizey.com/src/notes/2020/02/28/1/index.md

 Migration from #Jekyll to #Eleventy now complete, and even more!  💪

-- Responsive images now use standard #Markdown, made responsive with #Cloudinary / @Cloudinary
+- Responsive images now use standard #Markdown, made responsive with #Cloudinary
-- Talks synchronized from #Notist / @benotist
+- Talks synchronized from #Notist
 - Notes to #POSSE to #Twitter and #Mastodon